Skip to content

 Rising insurance costs and the availability of water are major factors (as well as extreme heat and flooding).
 People are expected to move northward to escape the worst effects.

-This may also the time to start “getting while the getting is good” — start thinking about moving North before the inevitable hordes of climate refuges.
-Which has probably already started and will accelerate, sooner than later.
+This may also be the time to start thinking about moving North before the inevitable hordes of climate refuges.
+Which has probably already started and will accelerate, sooner than later, reversing the decades long trend of people moving south in the U.S.

 There is a LOT that can be done to keep things from getting worse — and every tenth of a degree of warming prevented translates into economic loss prevented, reduced conflict, less pressure on global civilization, and fewer people displaced or killed.